sdiehl/wiwinwlh/tutorial.md

 van Laarhoven Lenses
 --------------------

-At it's core a lens is a form of coupled getter and setter functions as a value under an existential functor.
+At its core a lens is a form of coupled getter and setter functions as a value under an existential functor.

 ```haskell
 --         +---- a : Type of structure